pivotal/docs-tap/namespace-provisioner/troubleshooting.hbs.md

 When using the controller to manage the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) and customizing the
 `namespace_selector` from `tap_values.yaml`, the match expression must be compliant with the [Kubernetes label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors).
-If it is not compliant, when labeling a namespace, the Namespace Provisioner won't create any object in the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) and the controller will output a [log](#controller-logs) message.
+If it is not compliant when labeling a namespace, the Namespace Provisioner won't create any object in the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) and the controller will output a [log](#controller-logs) message.

 For example, if the configured `namespace_selector` is